lqnoei/Signaloid_templatefor_C/README.md

 #### Expectation Near to the True Data and High Variance
 ![Output of M5](outputs/outputM5.png)

-The comparaison with the control unit shows that the algorithm gives relatively correct answers when the variance is low, but does not perform well when the variance is high.
+The comparaison with the control unit shows that the algorithm gives relatively correct answers when the variance is low, but does not perform very well when the variance is high.

 ### Exponential Distribution Entries
 Here the results, obtained by the algorithm, with entries in exponential distribution are shown.
 One is of low variance and the other is of high variance.